 We use derivative financial instruments only to the extent necessary to hedge risks.
 The primary purpose of such financial instruments is to hedge against potentially adverse situations on capital markets.
 A modest portion of our cash flows from the insurance business as well as currency risks associated with the difficulty of efficiently ensuring matching currency coverage are partially hedged using forward exchange transactions.
 Hannover Re has taken out inflation swaps (USD and EUR zero coupon swaps) to partially hedge inflation risks.
 These serve to protect parts of the loss reserves against inflation risks.
-Hannover Re holds further derivative financial instruments to hedge interest rate risks from loans taken out to finance real estate.
-The contracts are concluded with reliable counterparties and for the most part collateralised on a daily basis so as to avoid credit risks associated with the use of such transactions.
+Hannover Re holds further derivative financial instruments to hedge interest rate risks from loans taken out to finance real estate. .
+In the first quarter of 2014 Hannover Re also took out hedging instruments in the form of equity swaps to hedge price risks connected with the stock appreciation rights granted under the share award plan.
+They are intended to neutralise changes in the fair values of the stock options granted.
+In order to avoid credit risks associated with the use of derivative transactions the contracts are concluded with reliable counterparties and for the most part collateralised on a daily basis.
 The remaining exposures are controlled according to the restrictive parameters set out in the investment guidelines.